njyjn/URCUTE/README.md

 }
 ```

-The appropriate LEDs blink according to the emergency accorded.
+The appropriate LEDs blink according to the emergency accorded:

-RED during a fire,
+**RED** during a fire,
 ```
 if (blink_red == 1) { // Blink RED LED for fire detection.
 				if (timesUpOrNot(rgbTime, 333))